 Hi everyone.
 Back by popular demand, here is #2 of my first cooking series, Fake Supermom Recipes!
 Sent to you from me with love and intended for those of us who TRY to do what Martha does, but never, ever could…

+Today I’ll be sharing my sweet, delicious Caramel Apple recipe!
 Okay, so to all us moms who are used to using thermometers for our babies and kids, here’s a recipe with a thermometer!
 A candy thermometer, that is.
-I know, I know, I see the word thermometer and I run the other way, but this one just isn’t so hard.
+I know, I know, I see the word thermometer and I run the other way, but this one isn’t so hard.
 And guess what, it’s brought to you from my pal Joseph Manning who promised me that it is not in fact so difficult, it’s just intimidating.
 So, mamas, face your fears and get down with me and the apples and the thermometer today — you can do it!

 And try it with Daddy and the kids before Halloween.
-Fun Halloween activity and a special treat for all.
+It’s one of the best Halloween activities and a special treat for all.
 There’s an apple in there too so it can’t be the most sugary thing they’ll eat at this time of year!

 - 2 cups packed brown sugar